-At a certain point in life, we all have consumed yams, they are basically a variety of sweet potato, and they look quite similar as well.
+Yams are basically a variety of sweet potato, and they look quite similar as well.
 With a yam, every meal becomes even healthier and just as tasty as with regular potatoes.
-We consume them in many different ways, but can our guinea pigs eat yams too?
-Let’s find out.
+We consume them in many different ways, and it is also healthy for guinea pigs.

-Can guinea pigs eat yams?
-Yes, guinea pigs can eat yams, they are healthy for the guinea pigs because they contain vitamin C, which is the absolute must-have nutrient for the guinea pigs.
+Yes, guinea pigs can eat yams.
+They are healthy for the guinea pigs because they contain vitamin C, which is the absolute must-have nutrient for the guinea pigs.
 They can eat yams twice per week.

-- Antioxidants – vitamin A in the yam will boost the overall immunity.
+- Antioxidants – Vitamin A in the yam will boost the overall immunity.
 This vitamin is an antioxidant, which means it will improve the health of all organs in the body.
-It will also fight the free radicals and the damage they cause to guinea pig’s health.
 With good antioxidant protection, the body is at less risk for many diseases.

-- Scurvy prevention – in yams there is also vitamin C. This vitamin is incredibly beneficial to the guinea pigs and it protects them from the scurvy disease.
-When the guinea pigs lack this vitamin, they get a disease called scurvy which presents itself with these symptoms: loss of appetite, weight loss, loose stool, rough coat, discharge and bleedings.
+- Scurvy prevention – In yams, there is also vitamin C. When the guinea pigs lack this vitamin, they get a disease called scurvy which presents itself with these symptoms: loss of appetite, weight loss, loose stool, rough coat, discharge and bleedings.

-- Healthy blood– the iron and vitamin K in the yams will contribute to healthier blood, and with them, there will be less fatigue and immune system will improve.
+- Healthy blood– The iron and vitamin K in the yams will contribute to healthier blood.
+With them, there will be less fatigue and immune system will improve.